Frederick Ferdinand Moore

 Frederick Ferdinand Moore (24 December 1881 – 16 January 1947) was an early 20th century American novelist, short story writer, editor, publisher, soldier and war correspondent.
 His first novel The Devil's Admiral was inspired by his extensive travels as a sailor, a soldier serving in the US Army during the Philippine–American War, and later as a correspondent covering the Russo-Japanese War.

 As a captain in the US Army he was an intelligence officer in the American Expeditionary Force, Siberia, and was awarded the Order of the Rising Sun 5th Class by the Japanese government.
 He documented his first-hand experience witnessing the rise of the Bolsheviks in Siberia To-day, a text which remained as a key reference to the region for several decades after it was published.

 Moore's marriage and subsequent annulment to Eleanor Gates, playwright and author of The Poor Little Rich Girl, drew significant media attention.

 Moore later became a deputy marshal with the Los Angeles County Sheriff's Department and was murdered while on duty in 1947.
 Despite prolonged searches, his remains were never found.

 Early days

-Moore was born on 24 December 1881 in Concord, New Hampshire, the eldest of four children of James Bell Moore of Stalybridge, England, and Nellie C. Moore of Ireland.
-The Moore family lived primarily in Enfield, New Hampshire.
-As a boy, Moore worked in a woolen mill as a weaver.
-In order to study while his loom was running he would fasten a book to the frame and read when the weaving did not require his attention.
-Moore appeared to be enrolled in Boston College but it is unclear whether he ever finished high school.
+Moore was born on 24 December 1881 in Concord, New Hampshire, the eldest of four children of James Bell Moore, an Irishman who was born in Stalybridge, England, and Nellie C. Collins of Ireland.
+The Moore family lived in Enfield, New Hampshire.
+As a boy, Moore worked in a woolen mill in Enfield as a weaver.
+In order to study while weaving he would fasten a book to the loom and read when the weaving did not require his attention.
+Moore was enrolled in Boston College in 1897 but it appears he left within a few months.

 According to The New York Times, Moore "ran away to sea when he was 15, as a seagoing cowpuncher in a cattleboat bound for Liverpool.
 For 10 or 12 years after that he roamed the world by sea routes as sailor, soldier and newspaper correspondent."
 Canadian-American writer H. Bedford-Jones shared a similar account of Moore's youth: "Trooper, as he was called, had a master's license in sail – captain, to you.
-He was in the Boer War, the Philippine Insurrection, the Boxer trouble – where he was the first man over the Peking wall … In the Russo-Japan War he was a correspondent."
+He was in ... the Philippine Insurrection, ...
+In the Russo-Japan War he was a correspondent."

 Moore claims he circumnavigated the world three times by tramp steamers while still in his teens.
 He felt he was destined to become a sea captain, but after reading Kipling and the sinking of the Maine in 1898 he recognized that "the defence of his country was more alluring than the chance of a captain's berth."